viperproject/prusti-assistant/README.md

 Formatting is supported through the `rustfmt` tool.
 Formatting style can be configured by creating a `rustfmt.toml` file in the same directory as your `Cargo.toml` file.
 Possible configuration settings can be found [here](https://github.com/rust-lang-nursery/rustfmt/blob/master/Configurations.md).
 More information about the `rustfmt` tool can be found [here](https://github.com/rust-lang-nursery/rustfmt).

-By default, this runs on save.
+By default, formatting is not enabled.

 ### Supports Multiple Rust Projects